 Encouraging emotional development in children with autism spectrum disorder

-You can use everyday interactions to help your child with autism spectrum disorder (ASD) learn about feelings and improve her ability to express and respond to emotions.
+You can use everyday interactions to help your child with autism spectrum disorder (ASD) learn about feelings and get better at expressing and responding to emotions.

 Here are some ideas:

-- Label emotions in natural contexts: when you’re reading a book, watching a video or visiting friends with your child, you can point out emotions to him.
+- Label emotions in natural contexts.
+When you’re reading a book, watching a video or visiting friends with your child, you can point out emotions.
 For example, you might say, ‘Look – Sally’s smiling.
 She’s happy’.

-- Get your child’s attention: if you speak to your child and get no response from her, speak again.
-You might need to do this in an exaggerated way early on to get her attention.
+- Get your child’s attention.
+If you speak to your child and get no response, speak again.
+You might need to do this in an exaggerated way early on to get your child’s attention.

-- Encourage looking and eye contact: you can encourage your child to look at you when you’re interacting, perhaps by joining in with whatever he’s doing.
-Or if your child asks for something, you could wait until he looks at you and then give him what he wants.
-Use a bright voice with lots of expression to get his attention.
+- Encourage looking and eye contact.
+You can encourage your child to look at you when you’re interacting, perhaps by joining in with whatever your child is doing.
+Or if your child asks for something, you could wait until your child looks at you and then give them what they want.
+Use a bright voice with lots of expression to get your child’s attention.